Create Your First Project

 The idea is to start seeing bodies as shapes first; you don’t even have to have a fixed image in your head at all to start creating.
 When we look at these masterworks, the tendency might be to spring back, hesitant.
 How the fuck did they do that; how could I possibly do that?
 Look closer; it’s all just lines, play of light and shadow.
 That’s all it takes to start.

 The critic Natasha Wallace discerns ‘The Rokeby Venus’ as “an image of self-absorbed beauty”; at first glance, the reclining Venus appears to be admiring herself, assisted by her winged son, Cupid.
-But Venus cannot be looking at herself in the mirror, because the viewer can see her face reflected in it—upon closer reflection (pun intended, perhaps; suggested by Grammarly), we come to recognize that she is instead looking at us5.
-There’s a timeless comfortability in the way she lounges, at ease in herself.
+But Venus cannot be looking at herself in the mirror, because the viewer can see her face reflected in it—upon closer reflection (pun intended) we come to recognize that she is instead looking at us.
+There’s a timeless comfort in the way she lounges, at ease in herself.

 When we think of the female nude now, maybe pornography is the first thing that comes to mind.
 Bodies are more accessible than ever today.
 I could fit together any number of randomly-generated words in any search engine and surely within a few seconds, a video featuring people I have never met would be spit out matching these specified parameters, costing nothing but the sanctity of my portable device and my own finite time.